johnny-shaman/de.js/README.md

 $.body.$(article.$(new MyButton()));
 ~~~

-You can Connect of webRTC;
+You can Connect on webRTC;
 ~~~javascript
 let pvp = new PvP((e) => window.talk = e.$);
 ~~~